Nabeel-javed/audits/EmpowerToken.md

-# EMPOWER TOKEN Security Review
+# EmPower Token Security Review

 A security review of the Empower Token smart contract protocol was done by [0xepley](https://twitter.com/0xepley). \
 This audit report includes all the vulnerabilities, issues and code improvements found during the security review.